sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Detailed log:**

+* **The plugin database version is now at `2700`.**
+* **Note:** Downgrading to an earlier version of this plugin might cause all extensions to become deactivated.
 * **Changed:**
+	* We decoupled the active extensions option from the API activation options.
+This means that extensions will no longer be deactivated after a full disconnect (e.g., after site migration).
-	* The update API is now engaged unconditionally.
-We found that users still accidentally downgraded to the WordPress.org version, this ought to prevent that.
+	* The update API is now engaged even if WordPress is not checking this specific plugin.
+We found that users still accidentally downgraded to the WordPress.org version because of Core issues [44118](https://core.trac.wordpress.org/ticket/44118) and [61055](https://core.trac.wordpress.org/ticket/61055).
 * **Improved:**
 	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
 * **Fixed:**